Kristina01111000/Drws_site/README.md

 - Add tiny habits section on why it works scorecard page, into read more section -> not a seperate page

-- i have the most recent scorecard copy on the site as of 7/12, he will probably update it again
+- i have the most recent scorecard copy on the site as of 7/12, he will probably update it again, so far none
-- able to make new accounts
 - videos i need are not on the youtubed channel
 - his beta tester is starting soon
 - rethink header buttons on site, put the 3 into one benefits section, talk about 4eyoga in one -> link to youtube channel, then classes